 Smoke can also cause serious problems for sensitive groups like children, pregnant women and the elderly.
 Children breathe more air per pound of body weight, and their lungs are still developing.

-- People with lung diseases such as asthma and COPD.
+- Lung diseases such as asthma and COPD.

-- People with respiratory infections, such as pneumonia, acute bronchitis, colds and flu.
+- Respiratory infections, such as pneumonia, acute bronchitis, colds and flu.

-- People with prior history of heart attack and stroke.
+- Prior history of heart attack and stroke.

 If you’re in one of those groups and worried about your symptoms, talk to your healthcare provider.
 If you have shortness of breath, wheezing, chest pain, heart palpitations, extreme fatigue or difficulty moving, contact your healthcare provider immediately or call 911.